kevinquinnw/sudoku-solver/explainthesudokusolver.md

 #Find_Empty

-This finds empty spaces in the board and fills them
+This finds empty spaces in the board and fills them.

 def find_empty(bo):
     for i in range(len(bo)):